Williano/Color-Detection-Application/README.md

   #### 4. Testing application

-  - Double-click on any part of the image to get the color name and RGB value
+  - Click on any part of the image to get the color name and RGB value

 ## Status